 - Have you been to a restaurant where the servers give you a list of menu items not available because they do not have working ovens?
 They have a few meals prepared before load shedding.

 - You want to use your iPhone, but your Wi-Fi is not available.
 You try to use data from your carrier, but that too is not available.
 Their system is overloaded, and their battery backup has failed.

-- Picture trying to run your business, or organize your day with these erratic and somewhat schizophrenic changes.
-The cost to the country’s economy is incalculatable.
+- Picture trying to run your business, or organize your day, with these erratic and schizophrenic changes.
+The cost to the country’s economy is incalculable.

 - I have a family member with his own business.
 Labor shows up at 7:00 am for the start of a shift, power goes down at 10:30 for two and a half hours and workers are standing around on the payroll, waiting for the next load shed at 4:00 pm.